How to read a camera histogram and why it’s not perfect

 Sometimes clipping is okay

-There are two types of scenes that will show clipping in the camera histogram and in these types of scenes, it’s okay if clipping occurs to ensure either white whites or black blacks.
+There are two types of scenes that’ll show clipping in the camera histogram.
+In these types of scenes, it’s okay if clipping occurs to ensure either white whites or black blacks.
 They are:

-• Low key scenes – dark scenes with a lot of shadow.
+- Low key scenes – dark scenes with a lot of dramatic shadow for atmosphere.

-Now that you know how a histogram works, it’s helpful to know that many cameras are equipped with different types of histograms.
+Now that you know how a histogram works, it’s helpful to know that many digital cameras have different types of histograms.

 The good news is that, as long as you know how to read a histogram, you can understand both types of camera histograms.